-The vehicle involved was a 2004 Honda Odyssey.
 About 2 years ago, the window actuator failed on the passenger side, I paid to repair this.
 Over the last 6 months, another 4 actuators have failed.
 One of them is the lock actuator on passenger side, second is the lock actuator on left sliding door, another is the window actuator on driver side and the actuator for driver side door lock.
 The problems of this magnitude are a serious safety issue as the window actuator on driver side suddenly failed while driving and was scary as the window just fell into the door.
 The other actuators failing with locks and doors can be a serious problems, especially with children in the vehicle where the window or door suddenly opens or closes.
 This seems to be an electrical component problem that need to be addressed by a national recall.
-It was Friday, October 28, 2011 when this power window issue happened.

 See all problems of the 2004 Honda Odyssey.

-The VIN of the car is 5FNRL38649_.
-The reporting person's vehicle is a 2009 Honda Odyssey.
+The contact owns a 2009 Honda Odyssey.
 The contact stated the vehicle was parked when she lifted the rear lift gate and it fell, striking her on the top of her head, neck and shoulders.
 She attempted to hold the lift gate in place but it continued to fail.
 The dealer was unable to duplicate the failure.
 In addition, all four power windows would independently open.
 The dealer was also unable to duplicate the failure of the windows.
 The manufacturer was contacted and advised that an investigator would further examine the vehicle for the cause of the failure.
 The approximate failure mileage was 23,000 and the current mileage was 23,320.
-It was July 6, 2010 when this power window issue happened.

 See all problems of the 2009 Honda Odyssey.

-Consumer owns a 2004 Honda Odyssey.
+The contact owns a 2004 Honda Odyssey.
 While driving approximately 65 mph the contact attempted to open the rear passenger side window but it would not open.
 The vehicle was taken to an authorized dealer who replaced the window motor.
 Approximately, one year later, the identical failure recurred on the rear driver side window.
 The vehicle was taken to an independent repair shop where the control on the rear driver side door panel were replaced.
 The failure continued to recur.
 The failure mileage was 56,462 and the current mileage was 66,462.
-It was Jun.
-1, 2009 when this power window issue occurred.

 See all problems of the 2003 Honda Odyssey.